symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To register a custom service that dumps messages to a file

-After an `Extractor <translation.extractor>`_ has extracted all messages from the templates, the dumpers are executed to dump the messages to a translation file in a specific format.
+After a :ref:`translation extractor <reference-dic-tags-translation-extractor>` has extracted all messages from the templates, the dumpers are executed to dump the messages to a translation file in a specific format.

 Symfony already comes with many dumpers: